EricVernie/IOTHUB/Readme.md

 Clone the solution https://github.com/EricVernie/IOTHUB.git

 Open the IotHubLab solution in VS 2017 and build it.
-You will find the following projects:
+(If you don't have VS 2017 the binaries are available) You will find the following projects:

 ## SimulatedDevice